justinmahar/SublimeCSAutocompletePlus/README.md

 ### Custom Types

 If you find yourself using a third-party library often and would like to have autocompletions for that library, you can create custom type.
 This is essentially a collection of autocomplete suggestions.
-CA+ supports jQuery (partially -- under development) out of the box, but you can always add others.
+CA+ supports jQuery out of the box, but you can always add others.
 If you do add a custom type and would like to share it, please issue a pull request and I will add it to the plugin.
 If your library is used as function, like jQuery, you can map that function's return value to a type.
 See the configuration section for how to do this.

 ### Type Hinting